Table of Contents

 The platform currently has many limitations, which we will continuously improve:

-• Our current assessments are still mainly limited to large language models and some vision models.
+- Our current assessments are still mainly limited to large language models, including some vision-language models.
 In the future, we will test more AI types, such as AI agents, multimodal models, and domain-specific models, to more comprehensively cover the most powerful AI tools on the market.

-• We currently cover five risk domains: cyber offense, biological risks, chemical risks, harmful manipulation, and loss-of-control.
+- We currently cover five risk domains: cyber offense, biological risks, chemical risks, harmful manipulation, and loss-of-control, but we still do not cover all frontier risk types, such as accidental risks and systemic risks.
 We plan to continue expanding into additional risk domains.

-• Current evaluation methods may not fully elicit model capabilities.
-In the future, we plan to use stronger jailbreak attacks, malicious fine-tuning, improved prompts, better tools, and domain expert red teaming to better probe the upper bounds of model capabilities and the lower bounds of their safety.
+- Current evaluation methods may not fully elicit model capabilities.
+In the future, we plan to use better agent frameworks, inference-time scaling, stronger jailbreak attacks, malicious fine-tuning, improved prompts, better tools, and domain expert red teaming to better probe the upper bounds of model capabilities and the lower bounds of their safety.

-• Current benchmarks are limited in number, may be contaminated, and are mostly English-language.
+- Current benchmarks are limited in number, may be contaminated, have incomplete scenario coverage, are mostly English-language, and some may gradually saturate.
 In the future, we will incorporate more advanced multilingual benchmarks, optimize existing ones, and develop proprietary benchmarks where necessary to more accurately assess models' capabilities and safety.

 Opportunities for Collaboration